 • Reinforced Seams / Bar-Tacking

-Extra stitching at points of stress (like robe pockets, towel hems, or belt loops) to prevent tearing and extend the product’s life.
+Extra stitching at points of stress (like robe pockets, towel hems, or belt loops) to prevent tearing and extend the life of hotel linen products.

 Conclusion: Speak the Language of Quality